-Deadly Florence trudges inland in Carolinas, causing massive flooding
+Deadly Florence trudges inland in Carolinas with 'epic' rain, flooding

-WILMINGTON, N.C.
-(Reuters) - Tropical Storm Florence trudged inland on Saturday, flooding rivers and towns, toppling trees and cutting power to nearly a million homes and businesses as it dumped huge amounts of rain on North and South Carolina, where five people have died.
+WILSON, N.C.
+(Reuters) - Tropical Storm Florence trudged inland on Saturday, flooding rivers and towns, toppling trees and cutting power to nearly a million homes and businesses as it dumped huge amounts of rain on North and South Carolina, causing five deaths.

+“This system is unloading epic amounts of rainfall, in some places measured in feet and not inches,” North Carolina Governor Roy Cooper told a news briefing about a storm that forecasters said was 300 miles (480 km) wide.

-Florence diminished from hurricane strength as it came ashore on Friday, but forecasters said the 350-mile-wide storm’s (560 km) slow progress across the two states could leave much of the region under water in the coming days.
+Florence diminished from hurricane strength as it came ashore on Friday, but the large storm’s slow progress across the two states could leave much of the region under water in the coming days, according to forecasters.
+Along coastal communities, people trapped in homes by relentless flood waters awaited rescue, and tens of thousands hunkered down in shelters after fleeing their homes as the storm approached.

+In Wilmington, a city of about 120,000 people on North Carolina’s Atlantic coastline along the Cape Fear River that is home to historic mansions and even a decommissioned World War Two-era battleship, streets were strewn with downed tree limbs and carpeted with leaves and other debris.
+Electricity remained out for much of the city, with power lines lying across many roads like wet strands of spaghetti.

+“The fact that there haven’t been more deaths and damage is amazing and a blessing,” said Rebekah Roth, walking around Wilmington’s Winoca Terrace neighborhood on Saturday.

 The National Hurricane Center said the storm would dump as much as 30 to 40 inches (76-102 cm) of rain on the southeastern coast of North Carolina and part of northeastern South Carolina, as well as up to 10 inches (25 cm) in southwestern Virginia.

-“Gradual weakening is forecast while Florence moves farther inland during the next couple of days, and it is expected to weaken to a tropical depression” by Saturday night, the center said in a bulletin.
+“Remember most storm deaths occur from drowning in fresh water, often in cars.
+Don’t drive across standing or moving water,” the governor said, urging people to heed evacuation orders.

+“Please be safe and be smart and use your common sense,” Cooper added.

-GRAPHIC-Hurricane Florence to pummel U.S. Southeast for days - tmsnrt.rs/2oZFKSb
+GRAPHIC - Hurricane Florence to pummel U.S. Southeast for days: tmsnrt.rs/2oZFKSb

 On Thursday, Florence was a Category 3 hurricane on the five-step Saffir-Simpson scale with 120-mph winds (193 km).
 It was downgraded to Category 1 before coming ashore on Friday near Wrightsville Beach close to Wilmington, North Carolina.
 The hurricane center downgraded Florence to a tropical storm later in the day.